ednapiranha/node-antisocial/README.md

 Assuming you have the receiver's public key:

-    a.encrypt('This is a test for the sender', receiverPublicKey, function (err, c) {
+    a.encrypt('This is a test for the sender', receiverPublicKey, replyId, function (err, c) {
       console.log(c);
     });

+where `replyId` is the key of the message you are replying to.
+Set to false if it is a new message.

 ## Decrypt a message